oshiomah1/oshiomah1.github.io/_posts/2021-3-05-Week_7_Walkthrough.md

 If you want to run dRep on your own, the documentation is here: ![https://readthedocs.org/projects/drep/](https://readthedocs.org/projects/drep/)

-I highly recommend looking through this anyway regardless of whether or not you plan to run dRep on your own.
-You'll get a great idea of all the functionality in dRep, straight from the source.

-dRep is great and worth using, but we can't have all of you run it all at once, so  I've already run dRep for you.
-You can go ahead and look at the output and analyze it.

 ---

 # How to run dRep (for your reference)

-Remember- you don't need to do this part today!
-Read through it for your reference if you intend to run dRep in the future (i.e. as part of your project at the end of the semester).

 dRep uses DNA-DNA comparisons to find very closely related genomes in your dataset.
 This is performed using MASH, a fast alignment algorithm that gives approximate (i.e. not entirely perfect) comparisons between two genome-size chunks of DNA in a reasonable period of time.
 This is a really hard task, and takes a very long time if you do it exactly!